 “Science cannot solve the ultimate mystery of nature.
 This is because after a last analysis we are ourselves a part of the mystery we are trying to solve.”
-Max Planck

-An action is conscious indeed only when it is not personal anymore; when we realize that the underlying background of that action is infinite consciousness, the Spiritual Heart.
-In reality, the Spiritual Heart is the ultimate source of any action.
-A conscious action is, then, an action which occurs free of any attachments and out of love rather than as a strategy to promote a self-image.
+The Witness Consciousness penetrates a number of layers of various depths.
+When we speak about a conscious action, we usually refer to the attitude of being conscious of that particular action.
+An action is conscious only when it is not personal anymore; when we realize that the underlying background of that action is infinite consciousness, the Spiritual Heart.
+In reality, the Heart is the ultimate source of any action.
+A conscious action is, then, an action that arises free from attachments and out of love, not as a strategy to promote our personal self-image.

 To cultivate the Witness Consciousness, we can start by cultivating the observer within us.
 In Hridaya Yoga, we call this the Witnessing Attitude.
 This Witness is not in the mind, but the most intimate “I,” the Spiritual Heart.
 We also cultivate the dis-identification from the personality and individual “stories.”
 In this way, we can gradually detach from our attachments (biases, desires, wishes, habits, etc.).

 The Witness Consciousness doesn’t imply seeking to isolate ourselves from life or becoming emotionally inaccessible.
 On the contrary, it is the expression of the spiritual aspiration experienced at the “heart” of any gesture, action, asana, etc. Ultimately, at the “heart” of any act is the Spiritual Heart, Divine Consciousness.

 Learn more about the Witness Consciousness in the 10-Day Hridaya Silent Meditation Retreat.